9 BING-y Romantic Things to do in Binghamton NY

 EAT: Garage Taco Bar

 There’s nothing like an old gas station to make you think “tacos.”
-At least here, where said Tacos and Quesadillas, Burritos, and more are utterly fantastic.
-The funky space lends itself to gatherings, where friends chow down on tacos the likes of Steak with Fried Avocado ($13), Cauliflower with Jalapeno ($11), and Chorizo Street Corn ($12.50).
+At least at Garage Taco Bar, where said Tacos and Quesadillas, Burritos, and more are utterly fantastic.
+The funky space lends itself to gatherings, where friends chow down on tacos the likes of Steak with Fried Avocado, Cauliflower with Jalapeno, and Chorizo Street Corn.
 Nope, it won’t break the bank, and you’ll be well and happily fed.

-Buffalo Cauliflower Craft Bar and Kitchen Binghamton NY
+Craft Kitchen and Bar slider and milkshake Binghamton NY

 EAT: Craft Bar + Kitchen

-Another fun little joint – this one with artisanal sliders and over the top shakes.
-Oh – and the best fried Buffalo Cauliflower I’ve ever had.
-Better than fries.
+Another fun little joint – this one, Craft Bar + Kitchen, with artisanal sliders and over the top shakes.
 Try a normal burger Craft Slider, or go for Grilled Shroom, Korean Pork Belly, or more.
 Outrageous shakes run the gamut of “The Unicorn” –strawberry with candy crunch and rainbow sprinkles – to Cookiez ‘W Cream, Chocolate, and daily specials.
 You’ll get back to your diet tomorrow.

 EAT: Locals also recommend

 Lost Dog Cafe for New American.
 205 Dry, a speakeasy in an old antique art gallery.
-Burger Mondays.
-Water St. Brewing Co.
-And Spiedie Rib Pit for BBQ.
+And Spiedie and Rib Pit for BBQ.
+Strange Brew Cafe for breakfast.

 Where to Stay in Binghamton NY